Magnetic circuit: Circuit laws

-Magnetic circuits can be solved for the flux in each branch by application of the magnetic equivalent of Kirchhoff's voltage law (KVL) for pure source/resistance circuits.
+Magnetic circuits can be solved for the flux in each branch by application of the magnetic equivalent of Kirchhoff's voltage law for pure source/resistance circuits.
 Specifically, whereas KVL states that the voltage excitation applied to a loop is equal to the sum of the voltage drops (resistance times current) around the loop, the magnetic analogue states that the magnetomotive force (achieved from ampere-turn excitation) is equal to the sum of MMF drops (product of flux and reluctance) across the rest of the loop.
-(If there are multiple loops, the current in each branch can be solved through a matrix equation—much as a matrix solution for mesh circuit branch currents is obtained in loop analysis—after which the individual branch currents are obtained by adding and/or subtracting the constituent loop currents as indicated by the adopted sign convention and loop orientations.)
+(If there are multiple loops, the current in each branch can be solved through a matrix equation – much as a matrix solution for mesh circuit branch currents is obtained in loop analysis – after which the individual branch currents are obtained by adding and/or subtracting the constituent loop currents as indicated by the adopted sign convention and loop orientations.)
 Per Ampère's law, the excitation is the product of the current and the number of complete loops made and is measured in ampere-turns.
 Stated more generally: